SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/tenants/index.md

 * Begin by selecting an environment (SOD, Stage, Production) to view relevant tenant statistics.

-* **Tenant insights:** Click on a specific tenant to open the **Tenant Insights** page, which provides a detailed view of the tenant’s information, including licenses, state, and more.
+* **Tenant listing:** Click on a specific tenant to open the **Tenant listing** page, which provides a detailed view of the tenant’s information, including licenses, state, and more.

 * **Tenant details:** To access more granular details, select a tenant from the Insights page.
 Depending on your access rights, you can request authorizations, consultant access, or order a production sandbox.